Sampling from Gaussian Processes: A Tutorial and Applications in Global Sensitivity Analysis and Optimization: Introduction

 \section{Introduction}

 Gaussian process (GP) regression \citep{Rasmussen2006}, known as Kriging in geostatistics \citep[Chapter 3]{Chiles1999}, has become a valuable tool for modeling complex systems across various disciplines of science and engineering \citep[see e.g.,][]{Kennedy2001,Simpson2001,Forrester2008,Solak2002,Higdon2004,Raissi2017,ChenY2021,ZhangRD2022gps}.
 Its strength lies in the ability to construct analytical probabilistic regression models that provide uncertainty-aware predictions under the lack of reliable observations, while requiring only a few hyperparameters.
-This modeling capability makes GP useful for many critical tasks in engineering analysis and design, including global sensitivity analysis \citep[see e.g.,][]{Oakley2004,ChenW2004,Marrel2009,LeGratiet2014,LeGratiet2016,Belakaria2024} and optimization \citep[see e.g.,][]{Jones1998,Shahriari2016,Frazier2018,Do2024photonics}.
+This modeling capability makes GP useful for many critical tasks in engineering analysis and design, including global sensitivity analysis \citep[see e.g.,][]{Oakley2004,ChenW2004,Marrel2009,LeGratiet2014,LeGratiet2016,Belakaria2024} and optimization \citep[see e.g.,][]{Jones1998,Shahriari2016,Frazier2018,Do2025photonics}.

-We consider a dataset consisting of several pairs of input variable values and the corresponding observations of an engineering model of interest, which is considered a black-box function of the input variables.
+We consider a dataset that consists of several pairs of input variable values and the corresponding observations of an engineering model.
+This model is considered a black-box function of the input variables.
 While many possible functions can fit the dataset for a mapping between the input variables and the model output, GPs learn a distribution over these functions, assuming that any finite set of function values follows a multivariate Gaussian distribution, which is known as the GP prior.
-This GP prior is determined by a mean function and a covariance function.
-By combining their prior with the observations via the Bayes' rule, GPs refine the set of possible functions, resulting in the posterior mean and covariance functions that define the GP posteriors.
+The GP prior is determined by a mean function and a covariance function.
+By combining their prior with the observations via Bayes' rule, GPs refine the set of possible functions, resulting in posterior mean and covariance functions that define GP posteriors.
 The GP posteriors not only allow for predictions of the function values at unseen input values but also quantify uncertainty in these predictions.